 - Children's Hospital of Philadelphia, Philadelphia, PA

 The student’s fourth year is typically conducted back at the PSC and usually consists of some combination of seeing clients and peer supervision.
 The agreed upon arrangement of activities is developed between the student and faculty supervisor in the context of student’s areas of needed experience and training.
-A student may conduct their fourth year practicum experience at a different site given it is consistent with the program’s training requirements and the student’s career goals, and is approved by the DCT.

 The capstone practicum experience is provided by a one-year pre-doctoral Internship at an APA-approved setting.
 Each student is required to complete this internship experience to earn the doctoral degree in the clinical program.
 Graduates of our program typically attend prestigious internships around the country.
 The DCT provides direction and guidance throughout the internship application process, and is responsible for the verification of the experiences, qualifications, and skills development necessary for internship.
 As such, it is the goal of our program, and the responsibility of the DCT, that practicum training prepares our students to match well with and be prepared for compatible internship sites and for successful careers as a clinical scientist.
 A sample of recent Internship settings includes: